 Think Twice Before Signing Up for a Biweekly Mortgage Payment

-If there is an enrollment fee for the plan, and you can get around it in some cases with a little math.
-Take your monthly payment and divide it by 12.
-So, if you have a monthly mortgage payment of $1,200, you will divide it by 12 to get $100.
+If there is an enrollment fee for the plan, and you can get around it (in some cases) with a little smart math.
+Take your monthly payment and divide it by 12 — for instance, if you have a monthly mortgage payment of $1,200, you will divide it by 12 to get $100.
 That is how much you need to pay extra each month to equal the extra amount you would be paying in a biweekly plan.
 Just add that amount to your monthly mortgage payment, and there is no need to enroll in a special plan.

 Other Ways to Use the Money

 You should also consider other uses for the extra money you’ll be putting toward your mortgage if you sign up for biweekly payments.
 If you still have other debt with higher interest rates, it might be in your best interest to pay that down first.
 Any savings you get from making a biweekly mortgage payment could be negated by the higher interest you are paying on credit cards.
 You might be better off putting that extra mortgage payment toward debt reduction.